 Email management tools for increased productivity

-Tools support structure; they do not replace it.
+Tools support structure; they don't replace it.

 - SaneBox: Automatically separates likely low-priority messages from important ones.